Our top choices among the best soccer cleats for defenders this year are:

 - Better grip on the ground.

-- Speedy recovery so that the player can run back into a better position.
+- Speedy recovery so you can run back into a better position.

 - Better stability for lateral movements and quick release and change of direction.